akpante3/grouped-tasks/README.md

 ![Screenshot 2024-03-01 at 10 51 50 AM](https://github.com/akpante3/profile-creation/assets/37974813/3040f724-c6b8-4ad9-a0d2-824f55a116b9)

 This is a widget that shows the current progress of the profile creation of the user.
-The user can see the missing tasks of a specific area.
+Users can view the incomplete tasks in a specific area.

 Widget Details:
 * Progress bar shows task progression